lacrypta/nomad-old/nips/validators.md

 ]).length === 0;
 ```

-This allows us to delete a deletion event and have the effect cascade throughout the deletion chain (note now the _absence_ of `kind:5`).
+This allows us to delete a deletion event and have the effect cascade throughout the deletion chain (note now the _absence_ of `kind:5` in the `NON_DELETABLE_KINDS` constant).
 Needless to say, whenever the `NostrValidate` capability is used, attention should be paid to the resulting nested validation depth on the client's side.

 ## 10. FAQ